 We want to tackle mental health stigma in every part of life, so it's important that we reach all communities across Northern Ireland.
-We are determined to challenge how exclusion and discrimination affects those identifying as a members of the LGBTQ+ community and break the stigma around mental health.
+We are determined to challenge how exclusion and discrimination affect those identifying as members of the LGBTQ+ community and break the stigma around mental health.

 The Rainbow Project’s 2013 study of the emotional health and wellbeing of LGBTQ+ people in Northern Ireland indicated that out of 571 respondents, 35.3% reported having self-harmed, while 46.9% reported instances of suicidal thoughts.
 Of those surveyed, 25.7% reported at least one suicide attempt; 70.9% recalled experiences of depression.